-CHIEF EXECUTIVE OFFICER Paul Howarth
+CHIEF EXECUTIVE OFFICER Nick Brailey

-Published in the United Kingdom by Law Business Research Ltd, London 87 Lancaster Road, London, W11 1QQ, UK © 2018 Law Business Research Ltd www.TheLawReviews.co.uk
+Published in the United Kingdom by Law Business Research Ltd, London Meridian House, 34-35 Farringdon Street, London, EC4A 4HL, UK © 2021 Law Business Research Ltd www.TheLawReviews.co.uk

 No photocopying: copyright licences do not apply.
 The information provided in this publication is general and may not apply in a specific situation, nor does it necessarily represent the views of authors' firms or their clients.
 Legal advice should always be sought before taking any legal action based on the information provided.
 The publishers accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of November 2018, be advised that this is a developing area.
+Although the information provided was accurate as at November 2021, be advised that this is a developing area.
 Enquiries concerning reproduction should be sent to Law Business Research, at the address above.

-Enquiries concerning editorial content should be directed to the Publisher - tom.barnes@lbresearch.com
+Enquiries concerning editorial content should be directed to the Publisher - clare.bolton@lbresearch.com

-ISBN 978-1-912228-63-8
+ISBN 978-1-83862-834-5